RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ---
 The editor is the part of 7 Cups where you type posts in the forums and entries in your feed.

 This page describes how you might be able to enhance the editor with more features.
+The features include lists, quotes and tables.

 ### Who can enhance the editor